smrfeld/jekyll-theme-youya/README.md

 ## Features

 * Profile with sections for:
+    * Code with links to GitHub
+    * Academic papers with links to arXvi & descriptions
-    * Entries for code, academic papers or projects, with links to GitHub & arXiv.
+    * Projects, with links to GitHub & arXiv
     * Reading book list
-    * Writing blog entries
+    * Writing & blog entries
     * Photography
     * About
 * Random background from a collection of images.
+* Custom menus for each page.
+* Social links.
 * Easily customizable.

 ## Tests